 Canadian Lung Association (on wood burning)

-Studies including Comox Valley (most recent at top)
+(Most recent at top)

 Patterns of Air Quality and Meteorology in Courtenay B.C.
 2011-2016 (August 2017).
 This report examines patterns in ambient air quality and meteorology in the city of Courtenay BC for the period 2011-2016.
 It highlights the strong correlation between calm winds from west to northwest and high fine particulate (PM2.5) levels.
 The study also is clear that residential wood burning is a significant source of fine particulates.
 Open burning and yard waste burning are also factors.